poojabhat1690/refine-pipeline/README.md

 2. get protein coding genes with annotated 3' UTRs : proteinCoding_annotatedUTRs.txt
 3. protein coding genes with un annotated 3' UTRs : proteinCoding_UnannotatedUTRs.txt

+An example of the annotations required are provided in testdata/dr11.
+As of now 3' GAmES works with ensembl and refSeq annotations.

 ## Output description
 The ouput and all intermediate files are organized in the follwing folders: